jerryshao2012/secureapi/README.md

         }
     ]
 ````
-[http://localhost:6002/api/v2/sales](http://localhost:6002/api/v2/sales)is protected by Secure API authentication.
+[http://localhost:6002/api/v2/sales](http://localhost:6002/api/v2/sales) is protected by Secure API authentication.
 Only successful authenticated user can access it.

 ## References
 * [Underscore](http://underscorejs.org) a library that provides a whole mess of useful functional programming helpers without extending any built-in objects.